sinrlifemattrs/sinrlifemattrs/README.md

 >
 > Essentially we have built beautiful roads and constructed magnificent places to grow without foresight on emotional integrity, safety & growth. 😎⁉️
 >
-> Those who have families, seek healthy lineages, and consumer base, even areligiously, people can agree a moral technical aptitude is vital. 🩺🥶
+> Those who have families, seek healthy lineages, and consumer base, even a-religiously, people can agree a moral technical aptitude is vital. 🩺🥶
 >
 > From a technical vantage a computer is a smart kids hammer, beautiful when used right and rotten when used wrong, recall, reality is foundational. 🧠⁉️
 >